CELESTIA presents over 100,000 stars you can "visit" in 3-D! Like our Sun (1.6.x), Proxima (1.6.x) and Naos (1.6.x).

 According to some experts, the Universe is not yet old enough to have produced any black dwarfs!

-Because gravity so greatly "bends" the light radiated from a neutron star, more than ⅔ of its surface can be simultaneously visible to an observer!
+Because gravity so greatly "bends" the light radiated from a neutron star, more than 2/3 of its surface is simultaneously visible to an observer!
 If the same were true on Earth, an observer in geosynchronous orbit could see ALL of the Antarctic and the Arctic at the same time!

 Scientists now theorize that "quark" stars exist!
 A quark star is more dense than a neutron star but not dense enough to become a black hole!